atrull/encrypted_blockdevice_cookbook/README.md

 ## Platform

-* Ubuntu 12.04
+* Ubuntu 12.04 (original dev target in 2013)
+* Ubuntu 14.04 (dev target in 2016)
-* Probably other recent distros.
+* Probably other recent distros with the same tools.

 ## Packages
 * The cryptsetup package, by one name or another.